 Once you finish your listed add-on submission, it will be placed in a review queue, where a member of our review team will give it a look.
 This can take between a couple of hours to a number of weeks, depending on add-on complexity and other factors.
 It also takes longer for the first submission, since all of the code needs to be reviewed.
 Add-on updates are reviewed based on a diff, so they are quicker.
 Once your add-on passes review, the file is signed and published on AMO.

 To create a beta channel, upload a file with a unique version string that contains any of the following strings:

 a,b,alpha,beta,pre,rc, with an optional number at the end.
 This text must come at the end of the version string.
 If you understand RegEx format, here's what we look for in the version number:

-Once a file meeting this criteria is uploaded to AMO, it will automatically be detected as a beta version.
+When a file meeting this version number criteria is uploaded to AMO, it will automatically be detected as a beta version.
 Users of your add-on who have chosen to download beta versions will automatically be served the newest beta updates.
-Beta versions are treated like unlisted add-on versions, in that they will be accepted and signed immediately if they pass automatic validation.
+Beta versions are treated like unlisted add-on versions, in that they will be accepted and signed immediately, if they pass automatic validation.
 They also cannot be side-loaded, and must not be pushed as updates to side-loaded versions if you're also using these versions outside of AMO.

 While we call these "Beta versions", you can use this channel for nightlies, or alphas, or prerelease versions, as you wish.
 Please note that there is only one channel for this purpose and all of your users on this channel will receive the latest add-ons submitted.
 For instance, if you upload